Let Doing College ensure that the junior year in high school is one of the most rewarding in your student’s academic career.

 - Provide up to 8 family selected college profiles to help you understand and interpret college statistics in ways that are most meaningful to your student

 - Offer resources to support college-bound athletes, arts focused students, student who learn differently and those with other unique circumstances

-Following the junior session, most families sign up for Comprehensive Services, a premier level of service that provides families with unlimited access to expert and highly personalized guidance throughout the college admissions process.
+Following the courtesy session, most families sign up for Comprehensive Services, a premier level of service that provides families with unlimited access to expert and highly personalized guidance throughout the college admissions process.

 “Jordan got into every school he applied to and just accepted offer of admission from the University of Pittsburgh!
 You have been so wonderful through this process, as you were when you worked with our first son who is thriving at the University of South Carolina’s Honors College.
 I have given your name to 2 more families in the last week!”